tweag/cardano-conformance-testing-of-consensus/docs/design.md

 #### Goal

-At this point, the MVP is working as expected on the `cardano-node`;
-our goal now is to make sure this works for other implementations, and that our design is effectively decoupled from `cardano-node`.
-We will figure out the general requirements for any implementation that adheres to the consensus protocol.
+At this point, the MVP is working as expected on the `cardano-node`; our goal now is to ensure this works for other implementations, and that our design is decoupled from any internal details of `cardano-node`.

-To accomplish the above, in this milestone we make the test work on Amaru (Rust implementation).

-_Stretch:_ Find a test failure in Amaru; which we might not get if its consensus implementation is correct.
-But if we find something, this would provide a compelling argument on the value of this test.
+As a stretch goal: it would be very rewarding to actually find a test failure in another implementation.
+Care must be taken to ensure that this is, however, a failure in the node, and not some artifact of our testing procedure.

+#### Deliverables

+In this milestone, our primary deliverable will be to successfully test a point schedule against [Amaru](https://github.com/pragma-org/amaru).
+This will likely involve some hacking directly on Amaru, (eg to disable crypto, or to make timeouts configurable.)

+Our other deliverable here will be a high-level overview and analysis of the necessary changes required to test against Amaru.
+Presumably these will end up being the set of configurable options necessary for *any* implementation to test against our harness.

+We explicitly would like to know the expected *implementation burden* required on alternative nodes to actually use any of this testing machinery.

 #### Plan

 1. Make the test work on Amaru.
     1. Have a means of disabling crypto.
-    1. Ensure that it can parse our generated topology files.
+    2. Ensure that it can parse our generated topology files.
-1. Document the necessary requirements from a node to run this tests.
+2. Document the necessary requirements from a node to run this tests.
     * At the forefront, we have the previous two requirements (parse topology and disable crypto).

-#### Questions
+#### Questions to Answer

 Do we need to simulate time?
 This might be related to configuration access to node timeouts (as Network delays would be irrelevant in this setting).

+#### Risks

+As far as I (Sandy) know, our team has minimal knowledge of Rust.
+Depending of the difficulty of making the necessary changes, we might need to pull in external help.

 ### Milestone 4 - Generation of point schedules